Optimizing resource efficiencies for scalable full-stack quantum computers: COUNTING QUBITS AND GATES FOR LEVELS OF CONCATENATED ERROR CORRECTION

 \subsection{Fault-tolerant $T$-gates}

-The gate-set in table~\ref{table:FT_gate_list} allows one to perform any Clifford operation.
-However, to perform an arbitrary quantum calculation (i.e.\ to perform an arbitrary unitary operation on the qubits), one also require one non-Clifford gate in the gate-set.
-Without such a non-Clifford gate in the gate-set, the calculations that one can perform on the quantum computer are limited to ones that could be efficiently simulated with classical computers.
+The gate-set in Table~\ref{table:FT_gate_list} allows one to perform any Clifford operation.
+However, to perform an arbitrary quantum calculation (i.e., to perform an arbitrary unitary operation on the qubits), one also requires at least one non-Clifford gate in the gate-set.
+Without a non-Clifford gate in the gate-set, the calculations that one can perform on the quantum computer are limited to ones that can be efficiently simulated with classical computers.

-One of the most common choices is to add a gate called a $T$-gate to the gate-set; it is a non-Clifford gate that can be implemented in a fault-tolerant manner.
-However, its fault-tolerance is implemented in a very different way from the Clifford gates; it is done by making the logical qubits interact with so-called {\it magic states}, which have to be prepared and verified.

-This means that $T$-gates require more resources than Clifford gates.
-Elsewhere \cite{our-article-in-prep}, we perform a careful calculation of this.
-Most of these resources are associated with creation and verification of the magic-states, including the fact that one must produce more magic-states than the circuit will require, because magic-states have a relatively high chance of failing verification.
-We find that with a suitable mutualization of these resources (explained in Ref.~\cite{our-article-in-prep}), an algorithm composed only of logical $T$-gates consumes less than ten times more than an algorithm composed only of logical cNOT gates \cite{T-gates}.

-To simplify the presentation of the full-stack approach in this article, we made the brutal simplification of treating $T$-gates as requiring the same resource as Clifford gates.
-This is legitimate in two circumstances: \begin{itemize} \item[(i)] The logical circuit contains few enough $T$-gates that they have a negligible contribution to the total power consumption.
-A simple example is a circuit with no $T$-gates, such as a quantum memory, whose job is to preserve an arbitrary quantum state.
-Another example could be algorithm's in which the number of $T$-gates has been minimized to a tiny fraction of the total number of gates, using techniques like those in Ref.~\cite{Kissinger2020Aug}.

-\item[(ii)] We can interpret our calculations which neglects the extra resources required by $T$-gates as approximate {lower bounds} on the power consumption with $T$-gates.
-In addition, we know that the true result will never be very far from this.
-Even in the worst case where all gates in the circuit are $T$-gates, the true result will be less than an order of magnitude than our calculation predicts.
-It will be closer for realistic circuits, as they cannot have more than half of their gates being $T$-gates.
-This there must be at least one Clifford gate between any two $T$-gates, because two $T$-gates in series is equivalent to a Clifford gate.
-For instance, a quantum Fourier transform is often implemented with a comparable number of $T$ and CNOT gates \cite{Nam2020Mar}, plus various Hadamard gates, etc. Furthermore, methods to reduce the number of $T$-gates are also being developed \cite{Kissinger2020Aug}. \end{itemize}